GeoArkadeep/Stresslog/paper/paper.md

 If the user specifies an analysis depth, an orientation-stability plot is calculated at that depth.
 Synthetic image of the wellbore wall is prepared for 5 metres around the analysis depth.
 Other plots are also calculated at the analysis depth, including sanding prediction [@willson2002; @Zhang2007].

-For pre-drill forecast, the function get_analog() can be used to derive a log-prediction from nearby post-drill well by interpolation using formation tops.

 From observations on multiple wells sampling the same stress field at different wellbore orientations, a better estimate of the stress tensor is possible [@thorsen2011].

 # Case Study

 The well data from Equinor Northern Lights dataset [@northernlights] has been used as the example here, to model the stress state occurring in the depth interval of 2600 to 2630m.
 The resistivity image log shows the occurrence of en-echelon fractures in a vertical wellbore.
-The model applied here uses parameters similar to [@Thompson2022], and a stress tensor tilt of 2 degrees towards south, and is able to replicate the fracture patterns observed in the actual image log.
+The model applied here uses parameters similar to [@Thompson2022], with a stress tensor tilt of 2 degrees towards south, and is able to replicate the fracture patterns observed in the actual image log.

 ![Model of Northern Lights Eos Well showing the Drake I, II and IntraMarine formations.](./figures/WellPlot.png)